enjarai/trickster/src/main/resources/assets/trickster/lavender/entries/tome_of_tomfoolery/ploys/inventory.md

 <|trick@trickster:templates|trick-id=trickster:set_hat|>

-Sets the selected slot in the caster's [Top Hat](^trickster:items/top_hat), returning a boolean based on success.
+Sets the selected slot in the caster's [Hat](^trickster:items/top_hat), returning a boolean based on success.